ibm-cloud-docs/storage-scale/accessing-gui.md

   `ssh -L 21443:localhost:443 -J ubuntu@<BASTION_HOST_IP> vpcuser@<MANAGEMENT_NODE_IP_ADDRESS>`

-3. Open the browser on your local machine, and run https://localhost:21443.
-You will get an SSL self-assigned certificate warning in the browser, when you access this URL for the first time.
+3. Open the browser on your local system, and run https://localhost:21443.
+You get an SSL self-assigned certificate warning in the browser, when you access this URL for the first time.

 4. Enter your login credentials that you set up when you created your workspace to access the Storage Scale GUI.